Credit Scoring: Part 5 – Scorecard Development

 Both dummy coding and WOE transformation give the similar results.
 The choice which one to use mainly depends on preferences of the data scientists.

 But be warned, optimal binning, dummy coding and weight of evidence transformation are, when carried out manually, time-consuming processes.
-A software package for binning, optimization and WOE transformation is therefore extremely useful and highly recommended.
+A software package for binning, optimisation and WOE transformation is therefore extremely useful and highly recommended.